StanfordSNR/connection-splitting/README.md

 To get started with this artifact, we recommend exploring the Jupyter notebooks using the raw data.
-For further exploration, we then recommend running emulations and replicating some of the results of the emulation throughput experiments.
+For further exploration, we then recommend running emulations and replicating some of the results of the emulation throughput experiments, or even evaluating your own congestion control schemes.

 ### Setup

 All experiments were run on CloudLab x86_64 `rs630` nodes in the Massachusetts cluster, using Ubuntu 22.04.
-Any similar x86_64 machine would suffice.
+Any similar Linux x86_64 machine would suffice.
 Clone this repository into your home directory.
-Install dependencies, accepting any
+Install dependencies, accepting any prompts:
-prompts:

 ```
 ./deps/node0.sh